What can ghee-based edibles do for autoimmune disease treatment?

 Edibles have a longer effect on the body because of how the body metabolizes cannabinoids in the digestive tract.
 A prolonged duration of the effects of cannabis is important if you’re consuming cannabis medicinally, especially for MS patients who deal with constant symptoms.

 Effects kick in around 30 – 90 minutes after consumption.
 This prolonged onset for the effects of edibles can be a downside for patients who are in need of immediate pain relief.
-But, edibles bypass the need for inhaling smoke and prevent unnecessary damage to the respiratory system.
+But, edibles bypass the need for inhaling smoke and prevent potential damage to the respiratory system.
 And once the edibles do kick in, their effects are much more long-lasting than that of smoking or vaping cannabis.

 How to Make Cannabis Ghee

 Ghee is a class of butter that originated in India.
 Just like butter, ghee can be turned into a cannabis-infused fat for cooking and baking, especially with Indian and Middle Eastern dishes.
-You can also use butter instead of ghee for this recipe to broaden the variety of dishes you can cook.
+You can also use butter instead of ghee for this (and any) recipe to broaden the variety of dishes you can cook.

 - ½ ounces cannabis